 Attack Result Explanation Nugget user data in backing store is mutated out-of-band online.
+Header metadata in backing store is mutated out-of-band online, making the MTRH incomitted The system immediately fails with exception on successive I/O request.
 The system immediately fails with exception on successive I/O request.
-The MTRH is inconsistent.
-Header metadata in backing store is mutated out-of-band online, making the MTRH inconsistent.
-The system immediately fails with exception on successive I/O request.
-The MTRH is inconsistent.
+The MTRH is inconsistent. inconsistent.
 Backing store is rolled back to a previously consistent state while online.
+Backing store is rolled back to a previously consistent state while offline, RPMB secure counter width out of scare.
 The system immediately fails with exception on successive I/O request.
+The system refuses to mount; allows for force mount with root access.
 TPMGLOBALVER and RPMB secure counter out of sync.
-Backing store is rolled back to a previously consistent state while offline, RPMB secure counter wildly out of sync. - TPMGLOBALVER and RPMB secure counter out of sync.
+TPMGLOBALVER and RPMB secure counter out of sync.
 MTRH made inconsistent by mutating backing store out-of- band while offline, RPMB secure counter in sync.
 The system refuses to mount.
 TPMGLOBALVER and RPMB secure counter are in sync, yet illegal data manipulation occurred.